-The stuff oozed between my fingers.
-Gritty blackness gumming the lines of my palm.
-It felt potent.
-Some elemental memory of what it had once been like to move, run, live.
-Gull cries piercing the humid air.
-The waves crashing brown on the sand.
-I pinched the tar ball between my fingertips.
-Launched it as far into the ocean as I could.
+The stuff oozed between my fingers, gumming the lines of my palm with gritty blackness.
+It felt potent, like some elemental memory of what it had once been like to move, run, live.
+Gull cries pierced the humid air.
+Waves crashed on the stained sand.
+I pinched the tar ball between my fingertips and launched it as far into the ocean as I could.
 You sons of bitches.

-Glass shattered.
-A hoarse GODDAMNIT roared from the foyer.
-George had been scrubbing the salt tarnish from a chandelier that must have been old in his great-grandfather’s time.
-I’d stepped over his bucket of brass polish, cloth, rubber gloves.
+Glass shattered behind me.
+A hoarse GODDAMNIT roared from the bed and breakfast’s foyer.
+George, the innkeeper, had been scrubbing the salt tarnish from a chandelier that must have been old in his great-grandfather’s time and he’d knocked over one of the hurricane shades.
+I stepped over his bucket of brass polish, cloth, rubber gloves, trying to avoid what would come just as Ellen turned the corner.

 “You think they make these anymore Ellen?
 Who makes these?”